Skip to content

 Frequently asked questions

-How long does roof replacement take in Aurora, and why is timing important?
+What does a roof replacement cost in Aurora, and why does it vary?

 Wind/hail deductible notice